gsrajadh/ICSE-2011-Covana/README.txt

 In this repository, for Covana you will find:
  :white_check_mark: Source code for Covana
- :white_check_mark: Executable for Pex, which is required for Covana to run as Coavana is an extension of Pex
+ :white_check_mark: Executable for Pex, which is required for Covana to run
  :white_check_mark: [The original page for Download](http://pexase.codeplex.com/)

 This repository was constructed by [Sai Sindhur Malleni](https://github.com/smallen3) under the supervision of [Dr. Emerson Murphy-Hill](https://github.com/CaptainEmerson).